 - Attend weekly meetings and yearly competitions

 Explorers are trained in command presence, interview techniques, burglary response, traffic stops, crime prevention, traffic accidents, bomb scenes, white-collar crime, search and arrest, domestics, hostage negotiations, street decisions, first aid, firearms training, and participate in ride a-longs with police officers.

 Applications for the program are accepted when vacancies occur.
 If you are interested in joining the program, please contact Investigator Ben Rossum at 763-433-9874.
 You may also download the complete position description (PDF).
-To apply for the Program, please contact Sue Hurd in Administrative Services at 763-433-9816.

 This is a uniformed (unarmed) volunteer unit that provides thousands of volunteer hours annually assisting the police department with neighborhood patrols, business checks, community events, and helping licensed officers on patrol as needed.